Posted on April 7, 2023

 This house on Moorpark Street was located on the west side of Studio City close to the eastern border with Sherman Oaks.
 Specifically, off of the intersection of Coldwater Canyon and Ventura Blvd.

-The Los Angeles River is nearby as is Sportsman’s Lodge; a classic Hollywood and SFV venue landmark.
+The Los Angeles River is nearby the house as is Sportsman’s Lodge; a classic Hollywood and SFV landmark.

-The family knew about the area for some time because Joseph’s only sister Kathryn Marinello, and her husband Anthony opened a food store at 13251 Moorpark in 1947.
+The family knew about the area in the SFV for some time because Joseph’s only sister Kathryn Marinello, and her husband Anthony opened a food store at 13251 Moorpark in 1947.

 There is a 1947 City document I have been unable to download; indicating a “food store” at 13251 Moorpark St. The building was not owned by the Marinellos.